 Otherwise a different approach is to utilise a modality that combines both cardio and strength training.
 The best method in my opinion is to employ kettlebells.
 There is a small learning curve associated with their effective use, but they are unsurpassed in my opinion, for combining strength and conditioning.
 There are a vast array of effective strength and conditioning kettlebell workouts available to watch online.

-Whilst improving our conditioning is no guarantee of a long healthy life, it should assist in prolonging it.
+Whilst improving our conditioning is no guarantee of a long healthy life, it should assist in prolonging our quality of life.
 Additionally life-changing illnesses such as diabetes can effectively be warded off by employing conditioning exercises.
 Don’t underestimate the importance of conditioning.

-Make time for conditioning – it will help improve and extend your life, and enhance your strength, mobility and muscularity if performed correctly.
+Make time for conditioning – it will help improve and extend your quality of life, and enhance your strength, mobility and muscularity if performed correctly.